Review – Final Fantasy Crystal Chronicles My Life as a King of the Jews

 Final Fantasy Crystal Chronicles: My Life as a King is a simulation game.
 When I first saw the name, I thought it would be another delightfully (?) simple RPG.
 Instead, here we have a delightfully simple sim; in fact, MLAK is hands-off nearly to the point of annoyance.

 In MLAK, you build your city structure by structure and converse with your citizens (when they are willing to talk to you, that is).
 That is just about it.
 The city is composed of empty green glowing spaces that mark where you can place buildings when you have the resources needed for their construction.
 These buildings range from houses to various shops for your citizens and adventurers.
-You commission these adventurers to explore the surrounding wilderness to get more resources and advance the plot, and occasionally they will actually do so. → Read the rest
+You commission these adventurers to explore the surrounding wilderness to get more resources and advance the plot, and occasionally they will actually do so. → All your posts are belong to us.

 Review – Etrian Odyssey